 Spleen tissue always has a lot of blood flowing through it.
 It is also very soft, so it can tear easily – for example, when injured in an accident.
 Surgery is then usually needed because otherwise there’s a risk of bleeding to death.
 If the spleen needs to be removed completely, other immune system organs can carry out its job instead.

-The tonsils are also part of the .
+The tonsils are also part of the immune system.
 Because of their location at the throat and palate, they can stop germs entering the body through the mouth or the nose.
 The tonsils also contain a lot of white blood cells, which are responsible for killing germs.
 There are different types of tonsils: palatine tonsils, adenoids and the lingual tonsil.
 All of these tonsillar structures together are sometimes called Waldeyer's ring since they form a ring around the opening to the throat from the mouth and nose.

 There is also lymphatic tissue on the side of the throat, which can perform the functions of the palatine tonsils if they are removed.

-The bowel plays a central role in defending the body against germs: More than half of all the body's cells that produce antibodies are found in the bowel wall, especially in the last part of the and in the appendix.
+The bowel plays a central role in defending the body against germs: More than half of all the body's cells that produce antibodies are found in the bowel wall, especially in the last part of the small bowel and in the appendix.
 These cells detect foreign substances, and then mark and destroy them.
 They also save information about the substances in order to be able to react more quickly the next time.
-The large bowel also contains harmless called gastrointestinal or gut flora.
+The large bowel also contains harmless bacteria called gastrointestinal or gut flora.
 Healthy gut flora make it difficult for germs to spread and enter the body.

 IQWiG health information is written with the aim of helping people understand the advantages and disadvantages of the main treatment options and health care services.